Missouri Residency Requirements

 B. Payroll record/paystubs and work schedules

 This will also show proof of earning at least $2,000 of taxable income in Missouri during your qualifying period.
-You may not work online, for a relative or a family business.
+You may NOT work for or with a relative, for or with a family business, or online.

 You must make a banking transaction every two to three days during the summer months to show you were in Missouri.
 If there are days unaccounted for, you may be asked to provide additional documentation.

 Parents may be listed on a bank account with you.
 However, only you may use the account to make transactions.
 These purchases prove you were physically in Missouri.
 The bank account does not need to be located in Missouri, but the statements must have your name printed on them.

 You are allowed to leave Missouri for a total of 14 days from the end of Spring Semester until the beginning of the Fall Semester.
 Travel days to and from your destination count towards the 14 days.
 Please be aware that any trip across state lines counts as one of the 14 days, regardless of the duration or purpose of the trip.
 There are NO EXCEPTIONS to this rule.